88lex/sasync/README.md

 delete the flag from sasync.
 **Note3:** To generate logs run `./sasync set.tv | tee -a sasync.log` or for timestamped log run `./sasync set.tv | tee sasync$(date +%Y%m%d-%H%M).log`

 **This script uses rclone with service accounts to sync, copy or move files between rclone remotes.**
+**Further information and tools can be found  at https://github.com/88lex/sa-guide**

 **The new version of sasync:**